jjvanzon/Circular-Language-Spec/spec/parameters/miscellaneous-parameter-topics.md

 But those are just the basic __Add__ overloads.

-Some lists will automatically create an object when you call the __Add__ command.
-But to occasionally prevent that, you can pass an existing object to the __Add__ command, that will be put in the new position in the list.
-This will keep the list filled with created objects, without having unnecessary creation of new objects, that are immediately destroyed when replaced by an existing object.
+Some lists might automatically create an object when you call the __Add__ command.
+But to occasionally prevent that, you can pass an existing object to the __Add__ command, that might be put in the new position in the list.
+This might keep the list filled with created objects, without having unnecessary creation of new objects, that are immediately destroyed when replaced by an existing object.

 Another application of parameters for the __Add__ command, is providing *attribute values* as parameters in the call to the __Add__ command.
 A standard __Add__ command could be generated, that includes any attribute as an optional parameter.
 Then the caller of the __Add__ command can choose which ones to fill in.